roeebenezra/Circle-The-Cat/README.md

 - Yakov Haimoff

 ### Overview
 A game which the player draws circles around a cat to trap it.
-De-signed with C++ SFML graphic library.
+Designed with C++ SFML graphic library.
 The cat escape is implemented using a smart search algorithm BFS to find his best path.

 ### Requirements